tannerjfco/dcfg/README.md

  - write

    Writes a string or text block to file.
 Can use env vars.

+ - Replace

+    Replace a string with another in a file.
+Works with regex.

 These actions when defined in the drud.yaml look like this: